Paraprofessional Interview Questions & Answers

 28. How do you support the school’s vision and mission?

-In your answer, you should focus on your understanding of the school’s vision and mission, your ability to align your teaching and support of student learning with the school’s vision and mission, and your willingness to contribute to the school’s goals and objectives actively.
+In crafting your response, it’s important to convey your deep understanding of the school’s vision and mission, how you tailor your teaching and support for student learning to align with these guiding principles, and your eagerness to actively play a part in achieving the school’s overarching goals and objectives.

 “Supporting the school’s vision and mission is crucial for me as a paraprofessional.
 In my previous positions, I have always prioritized aligning my actions and decisions with the school’s vision and mission.